Emergency Dentistry – North Dallas, TX

 Emergency Issue Handled!

 At Dental Attraction, we understand that dental emergencies can happen at any time, causing inconvenience, stress, and pain.
 Our compassionate dental team does our very best to see you as soon as possible after you call us with a dental emergency.
 Often times, we are able to provide service that very same day.
-That’s why Dr. Rouhani encourages you to give us a call as soon as possible, even if you aren’t sure if your issue is a dental emergency.
+That’s why Dr. Rouhani encourages you to give us a call as soon as possible for emergency dentistry in North Dallas, even if you aren’t sure if your issue is a dental emergency.

 Why Choose Dental Attraction for Emergency Dentistry?

 - Digital X-Ray and Cone Beam Scanning Technology

 - Same-Day Emergency Treatment